Arabic for abandoned, rejected

 Words related to abandoned, rejected

-The letters of abandoned, rejected
+All letters in abandoned, rejected

 ﺭَﻓِﻴﺾ